Grading system The letter grades and the quality points for each term hour are as follows:

 Students are expected to attend classes, rehearsals, and all scheduled academic events.
-However, the nature of the music profession makes it possible that extraordinary opportunities may arise in conﬂict with scheduled classes.
-Students who wish to petition to be absent from class must complete the Short-Term Absence form available on the School of Music Web site (http://music.yale.edu/registrar).
+However, the nature of the music profession makes it possible that extraordinary opportunities may arise in conflict with scheduled classes.
+Students who wish to petition to be absent from class must complete the Short-Term Absence form available on the School of Music website (http://music.yale.edu/registrar).
 Students should submit this form as soon as they are aware of the conflict, but no later than thirty days before the beginning of the proposed absence.
-When all required signatures have been obtained, the form is to be submitted to the Office of Student Affairs.
+When all required signatures have been obtained, the form is to be submitted to the office of the deputy dean.
 Upon approval by the deputy dean, students will be notified of the decision.
 Students will be denied approval for absences that exceed a total of ten days per year.
 It is possible that instructors may not extend permission for students to miss class, and may not sign the required form(s).
 In that case, students may petition directly to the dean or deputy dean for a review of the situation.

 Leaves of Absence

 Students are expected to follow a continuous course of study at the School of Music.
-However, a student who wishes or needs to interrupt his or her study temporarily may request a leave of absence.
+However, a student who wishes or needs to interrupt study temporarily may request a leave of absence.
 There are three types of leave—personal, medical, and parental—all of which are described below.
 The general policies that apply to all types of leave are:

 - 1. Any student who is contemplating a leave of absence should see the deputy dean to discuss the necessary application procedures.